 - does google chrome spy on you

-- google is spying on us
+- is chrome spying on me?

 - How to Change and Use Timezone (Tzutil) in Windows 7